-Considering Apple just became the first company ever to reach a trillion-dollar market capitalization, and the investment community’s forecast that Google, Amazon, and Facebook will also hit that milestone soon, a PM working at one of these tech giants can expect some unique perks.
-No, we’re not talking about ping-pong tables in the break room or subsidized lunches (although you can expect those, too).
-We’re talking about access to budget, resources, top-tier coding talent, and an envelope-pushing management team all in greater abundance than you’ll find at other companies.
-And of course, you’ll have the chance to influence products that just might change the world.
+A PM working at one of these powerhouses can probably expect some unique perks that go well beyond ping-pong tables or subsidized lunches.
+We’re talking about access to budget, resources, top-tier coding talent, and an envelope-pushing management team all in greater abundance than you’ll find at other companies–the kind of benefits that give PMs the chance to influence products that change the world.

-So how do you land a coveted PM job at Google, Amazon, Facebook, or Apple?
-Here are the best insights we’ve managed to glean from talking with ProductPlan’s friends in the PM community and researching the advice out there from current and ex-product professionals at these companies.
+If you want to land a coveted PM job at Google, Amazon, Facebook, Apple, or Costco, you’ve got to do your homework.
+Here are the best insights we’ve gleaned from talking with ProductPlan’s friends in the product community and researching advice from current and former product professionals at these companies.

 Landing a Product Manager Job at Google

-Google looks for versatility, hiring primarily product management “generalists” rather than specialized PMs with deep but narrow experience.
-According to a 2017 article by Sujay Maheshwari, Google’s recruiters are looking more broadly for PMs who are strategic thinkers with a strong mix of both technical understanding and business knowledge.
+Google looks for versatility, hiring primarily product management generalists rather than specialized PMs with deep but narrow experience.
+According to a 2017 article by Sujay Maheshwari, Google’s recruiters tend to look more broadly for PMs who are strategic thinkers with a potent mix of technical understanding and business knowledge.

-Specific product knowledge seems relatively low on Google’s wish-list for a new PM.
-This is because Google likes to develop product teams that are flexible and can bring fresh ideas and perspectives to multiple products over time.
+Specific product knowledge seems relatively low on Google’s wish list for a new PM.
+Google likes to develop flexible product teams and bring fresh ideas and perspectives to multiple products over time.
 In an email to PM candidates, Google explains it wants product managers who “can easily float through our evolving product lines.”

-Other than versatility, what traits does Google look for in their product management hires?
-Here’s a snapshot of a few specific traits outlined in Google’s PM recruiting email.
+Other than versatility, what other traits does Google look for in its product management hires?
+Here’s a snapshot of a few specific attributes outlined in Google’s PM recruiting email.

 What Does Google Look for in a PM?